MirShahiduzzaman/AnimalTypeClassifier/README.md

 ![image](https://github.com/MirShahiduzzaman/AnimalTypeClassifier/assets/43242843/26c72275-c8c4-42aa-a018-aa906b085d22)

-8th generation pokemons had missing column data.
+8th generation pokemon had missing column data.
 We decided to fill it in the csv, manually with the correct values from online sources as there weren’t too many missing values.

 ## Data Sets (6 Total)
 - DF1: Only look at type_1 of pokemon